Family Worker - Mrs Wilkins

 Mrs A Perry is the Deputy Designated Safeguarding Lead and if you ever have any concerns regarding the safety of a pupil at our school please feel free to contact her confidentially.
 She will only ever share information she has been told if she needs to ensure a child’s safety.

-If you need to contact the Family Worker please email the school office, call the school.
+If you need to contact Mrs Wilkins please email firstname.lastname@example.org or call the school office.

 Do you have any concerns about a child?
 Are you worried about your own family circumstances and would like advice?